DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 contains one identifiable unit.

 All 4 identifiable units belong to the same individual group, and thus share the two determinations.
-But in addition to that, the determination to species X *is based on* the identifiable unit for sample A, whereas the determination to species Y *is based on* both samples B and C.
+In addition to that, the determination to species X *is based on* the identifiable unit for sample A, whereas the determination to species Y *is based on* the identifiable units for samples B and C.

 Since sample A is a material sample (and a preparion), it can be deaccessioned and marked as discarded.

 Remarks
 ~~~~~~~